openvinotoolkit/openvino_tensorflow/docs/BUILD.md

         python3 test_ovtf.py

 This command runs all C++ and Python unit tests from the `openvino_tensorflow` source tree.
 It also runs various TensorFlow Python tests using OpenVINO™.

+### Build Instructions for Intel Atom® Processor
+In order to build **OpenVINO™ integration with TensorFlow** to use on Intel Atom® processor, we recommend building TF from source.
+The command below will build TF and OpenVINO™ from source for Intel Atom® processors.

+        python3 build_ovtf.py --build_tf_from_source --cxx11_abi_version=1 --target_arch silvermont

 ## TensorFlow